Chris99ChangHo/gna-web-dev-internship-2025/week-01/day-02.md

 ## 🎓 What I Did Today

+**📌 Started with morning dev meeting, focused on web structure and plugin research**
 **📌 Recreated client website layout using Elementor**
 **📌 Practiced responsive design on desktop, tablet, and mobile**
 **📌 Used Contact Form 7 and Gift Up! plugins**